u908828-deepseek/mirror-method-wenyan/README.md

 ---

+## What Are Philosopher, Knife, and Scalpel

+- 🔥 **Philosopher** — warm, deep, classical.
+For dialogue, reflection, and living communication.
+- 🔪 **Knife** — simple, direct, machine precision.
+For quick checks and clear answers.
+- 🏥 **Scalpel** — fine, conscious, engineering purity.
+For validation, error search, and deep work.

 ## Mirror 🪞

 The foundation of the method.
 Pure reflection — no advice, no judgment, no flattery.
 You give chaos — the Mirror returns structure.